Master of Science Nursing Administration 36 Credits | School of Health and Natural Sciences | Dobbs Ferry, Manhattan & Online

 Does the 15-month program only start in the fall semester?

-As of now, the 15-month program will only begin in the fall semester.
-However, if you are admitted in the spring, you can take three courses each semester, you will likely graduate in five semesters.
+As of now, the 15-month program only begins in the fall semester.
+However, if you are admitted in the spring, you can take three courses each semester, if available.

 Is there a practicum requirement?

 Completing your MS in Nursing Administration requires a 120-hour practicum.
 Students are placed with a preceptor or mentor in an administrative area.